 - limited output ports

 The Nebo 20K is an affordable, high capacity power bank that is ideal for a multi-day walking or camping trip.
 It took a long time to charge up via the USB-C port – not surprising given its 20,000 mAh capacity – but when at capacity, it fully charged my phone around 5 times.
 It has a digital display giving you an accurate percentage of its charge, which is useful both when charging it up, and also knowing exactly how much power is left, which is really useful if you’re trying to ration your power usage on a long trip.
-The downside is that the display for this is surprisingly bright, to the point I found it a bit distracting at night.
+The display for this is surprisingly bright.

 This is a really affordable option with a high capacity.
 It doesn’t have all the features of a high end power bank, but is perfect for keeping your phone and watch and other devices charged for days at a time.